Posted by: N.S. Palmer | May 11, 2013

 What the Federal Government Can Do

-The federal government does have a role in discouraging the use of psychotropic drugs.
+To the extent that it is still functioning in any positive way, the federal government can have a role in discouraging the use of psychotropic drugs.
 It is limited but, over the long run, it might be more effective than enforcement efforts.

 The most obvious role for the federal government is to prosecute interstate crimes that involve drugs, just as it now prosecutes crimes that would otherwise be local if one of the perpetrators hadn’t crossed a state line in committing them.
 The federal government can also adjudicate disputes between states about drug policy related issues.